-- 10.1 Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - 10.2Staff may administer non-prescription medication such as paracetamol and allergy medication where parents have provided written consent for this to happen.
-The school will not supply this non-prescription medication.
-Where medication is administered, parents should be informed. - 10.3 Medicine containing aspirin or ibuprofen will not be administered to any pupil unless prescribed by a doctor for that particular pupil.
+- 10.1Staff will only administer prescribed medication (from a doctor, dentist or qualified nurse) brought in by the parent/carer, for the pupil named on the medication in line with the stated dose. - 10.2Staff may administer prescription or non-prescription medication only where parents have provided written consent for this to happen.
+Where medication is administered, parents should be informed, and the administration recorded on Medical Tracker or the school system. - 10.3Medicine containing aspirin or ibuprofen will not be administered to any pupil unless prescribed by a doctor for that particular pupil.
 Ibuprofen is usually used for the treatment of mild to moderate acute pain and usually only for short term use.
-It is usually given every 8 hours and so for the majority of children this can be administered at home before and after school. - 10.4 Wounds will preferably be cleaned with soap and water, using chlorhexidine additionally when an antiseptic is needed.
+It is usually given every 8 hours and so for the majority of children this can be administered at home before and after school. - 10.4 Wounds will preferably be cleaned with soap and water, or washed with a saline solution, using chlorhexidine additionally when an antiseptic is needed.
 The use of iodine is strongly discouraged to avoid allergic reactions and an unnecessary exposure to this substance. - 10.5We encourage pupils to manage their own asthma inhalers from a very young age.
-Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.6 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment form will be carried out.
+Asthma medication is always kept in or near children's classrooms until children can use it independently and it must always be taken on school trips/events. - 10.6 If pupils are to self-medicate in school on a regular basis, then a self-medicator's risk assessment will be carried out.

 - 10.7 For pupils with Individual Healthcare Plans, parental consent will be sought regarding details of what medication they need in school, who is going to give it to them on a regular/daily basis.
-Refer to Supporting Pupils with Medical Conditions Policy. - 10.8 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their doctor to prescribe an antibiotic which can be given outside of school hours, where possible.
+Refer to Pupil Health and Wellbeing Policy for further information. - 10.8 Most antibiotics do not need to be administered during the school day and parents should be encouraged to ask their doctor to prescribe an antibiotic which can be given outside of school hours, where possible.
 If, however, this is not possible then please refer to Storage of Medicine paragraph. - 10.9 This school keeps an accurate record on Medical Tracker of each occasion an individual pupil is given or supervised taking medication.
 Details of the supervising staff member, pupil, dose, date and time are recorded.
 If a pupil refuses to have medication administered, this is also recorded, and parents are informed as soon as possible.
 Parents/carers are notified when the pupil has been administered medicine on the same day or as soon as reasonably practicable. - 10.10 All school staff who volunteer or who are contracted to administer medication are provided with training.
 The school keeps a register of staff who have had the relevant training.
-This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 10.11 For members of staff only, not the pupils, Aspirin tablets will be held at the school, whereby should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
+This school keeps an up-to-date list of members of staff who have agreed to administer medication and have received the relevant training. - 10.11 For members of staff only, not the pupils, Aspirin tablets will be held at the school.
+Should a member of staff have a suspected heart attack, the emergency services may recommend the casualty take 1 full dose of aspirin tablet (300mg).
 This will be kept in a locked cupboard in the Medical room.